Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

-Table ~\ref{tab:arithmetic_cmp} compares the related cost of arithmetic operations over integers.
-We observe that the AHE scheme has the most efficient arithmetic additions and multiplications.
+Table ~\ref{tab:arithmetic_cmp} compares the related costs of arithmetic operations over integers.
+We have observed that the AHE scheme has the most efficient arithmetic additions and multiplications.
 However, for comparison and division, the 2-party garbled circuits are the only viable option.
-Table \ref{tab:linearAlgebra_cmp} shows the costs for the linear algebraic operations.
+The table also shows the costs for the linear algebraic operations.
 The observation is consistent with the simpler arithmetic operation of additions and multiplications.
 As we can fit multiple messages in a ciphertext when using the RLWE scheme, the vectorized additions and multiplications are much more efficient than the non-vectorized additions and multiplications.
 The RLWE with message packing realizes homomorphic additions more efficiently when compared to the Paillier scheme.
 The RLWE costs for dot product and matrix-vector multiplication involve the ciphertext replication costs.
 Although better than without message packing, the RLWE scheme with the vectorized linear algebraic operation is still slower than the Paillier solutions.
 Randomized secret sharing is almost free for vector addition but involves higher computation and communication costs for the dot product and matrix-vector multiplication.
 Garbled circuits appear to be the worst solution for the confidential versions of the linear algebraic operation with higher computation and communication costs between the two parties.
-Although the Paillier implementation for AHE shows performance advantages over RLWE on arithmetic operations, it does require one operand to be plaintext and its encryption and decryption costs are actually higher than RLWE \cite{sharma18tkde}.
+Although the Paillier implementation shows performance advantages over RLWE on arithmetic operations, it requires one operand to be plaintext.
+Paillier's encryption and decryption costs, however, are higher than that of RLWE \cite{sharma18tkde}.
 When CSP is involved in a solution, encryption and decryption costs will become a critical performance factor.
-These cost comparisons on the basic operations will be useful for readers to analyze and compare a pair of CML protocols, especially when not all CML methods are open sourced.
+These cost comparisons on the basic operations will be useful for readers to analyze and compare a pair of CML protocols, especially when not all CML methods are open-source.

 We do not experimentally compare complete CML approaches because 1) different approaches often solve different ML problems, which makes the comparison difficult, and 2) not all approaches have open-sourced their implementation or shared executable binaries.
 However, we hope the empirical comparison between different implementations for basic operators gives an intuitive understanding of the rationales behind different CML design strategies and optimization methods.
 We refer readers to the papers describing CML approaches that often contain detailed performance comparisons between selected CML approaches.